Making sure our site is accessible to disabled visitors

 - Disabled toilets with grab bars are available

-- Transport wheelchairs can be borrowed from reception and the entrance to the replica cave, subject to availability.
+- Transport wheelchairs can be borrowed from reception and the entrance to the cave, subject to availability.

 - Disabled parking bays are available in the car park, near to the entrance: